What is a Fee-Only Financial Advisor?

 A fiduciary duty always requires an advisor to act in the client’s best interest.
 Registered investment advisors are held to a fiduciary standard, which means they are always obligated to put their clients’ interests ahead of their own.
 This is the highest standard of care under the law.

 Although many fee-only financial advisors are registered investment advisors (and fiduciaries), it is possible for a firm to be one and not the other.

-Recent legislation (the now-defunct Department of Labor’s Fiduciary Rule and Regulation Best Interest (Reg BI) which goes into effect in June 2020) has been aimed at raising the standards for broker-dealers and the “advisors” that work for them.
-At a high level, under previous rules, brokers operated under a suitability standard, which meant recommendations need only be suitable for the investor, but not necessarily in their best interest.
+Recent legislation (the now-defunct Department of Labor’s Fiduciary Rule and Regulation Best Interest (Reg BI) which goes into effect in June 2020) aims to raise the standards for broker-dealers and the “advisors” that work for them.
+At a high level, under previous rules, brokers fell under a suitability framework, which meant recommendations needed to be suitable for the investor, not necessarily in their best interest.

-Darrow Wealth Management is a registered investment advisor, so we are always required to act in client’s best interest.
+Darrow Wealth Management is a registered investment advisor, so we must always act in client’s best interest.

-When speaking with advisors, dig deeper into exactly how they’re getting paid.
+When speaking with advisors, dig deeper into compensation and fees.
 Although a fiduciary duty is the most stringent standard, some advisors only need to wear their “fiduciary hat” when providing certain advice.

 Adding to the complexity, not all registered investment advisors are fee-only, creating a potential conflict between their role as a fiduciary and ability to make commission-based sales.
 Always research the advisor and the firm on the SEC.gov or FINRA.org website.